-Normally, a student will present an acceptable thesis proposal to their supervisory committee by the end of their first year in the program.
+Normally, students present an acceptable thesis proposal to their supervisory committee by the end of their first year in the program.
 It is expected that defence of the Master's thesis will take place within two years of acceptance into the program.